 During the interview, Godard asked – Where is this Kerala?
 C.S. was interviewed by prominent film critic.
 Venkateswara explained Kerala.
 Film lovers who heard it would have said: Kerala is the land of those who watch Godard films with bated breath from Breathless onwards.
-Goddard addressed the Malayalees online last year when he was honored with the IFFK Lifetime Achievement Award, and then the question about Kerala came up during the interview.
+Goddard addressed the Malayalees online last year when he was honored with the IFFK Lifetime Achievement Award, and then the question regarding Kerala came up during the interview.
 Let’s start with a question like that.

 Since when did Kerala start watching Godard films?
 His Breathless, released in 1960, was screened at various places in Kerala by film societies in the eighties (maybe even earlier).
 The film was seen for the first time in such a screening.
 All the dialogues and actions of the hero portrayed by Belmondo in the film are moving towards crime.
 The film established that the underworld is also the upper world at the same time and challenged Malayali’s ‘moral consciousness’.
-It was that challenge that brought French innovation to Kerala; It also prompted a variety of open-ended thoughts about the grammar of cinema.
+It was that challenge that brought French innovation to Kerala; It also prompted a variety of open-ended thoughts regarding the grammar of cinema.

-Seven years after ‘Breathless’, ‘Weekend’ elevated him to the status of ‘master’ of filmmakers.
+Seven years following ‘Breathless’, ‘Weekend’ elevated him to the status of ‘master’ of filmmakers.
 Through the presentation of weekends and holidays, many layers of human violence have been broken on the screen.
 The couple is traveling from the city to visit the wife’s parents in the village.
 The goal is to kill the parents and inherit their property.
 Many experiences of violence come during this journey.

-In an interview, Godard corrected the journalists: “Weekend is not only violence, but also cannibalism: Swiss-French life after the two world wars led Godard to present the emotional worlds of people in Europe in this way.”
+In an interview, Godard corrected the journalists: “Weekend is not only violence, but also cannibalism: Swiss-French life following the two world wars led Godard to present the emotional worlds of people in Europe in this way.”
 Godard made a living turning the concept of narrative cinema upside down, presenting his arguments in such a way as to defy the stereotypes of film critics.

-In his 2004 release ‘Our Musica’, renowned Palestinian poet Mahmoud Darwish appeared and spoke about the Palestinian issue.
+In his 2004 release ‘Our Musica’, renowned Palestinian poet Mahmoud Darwish appeared and spoke regarding the Palestinian issue.
 This docu-fiction film features Godard giving a lecture on ‘Image and Text’ in Sarajevo.
 The core of his filmmaking is the same – what is the scene, what is the work?
 In fact, his life-long investigations into this subject are the entire content of his life.
 Whether this question was answered was not important to him.

 However, he thought that this should be repeated as a new question.
 Godard dispelled the myth that the screenplay is the foundation of cinema.
 Like any other filmmaker, Godard relied heavily on literature in his early films.
 Later we see him abandoning the idea that literature is the refuge of cinema.
 It can be seen that Godard was driven by the later conviction that visual language should not be mined in literature.
 That is why he asked: “Why must one talk?”